MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 ### [SetExpressions.mc4](expressions/SetExpressions.mc4) (stable)
 * This grammar defines set expressions like set union, intersection etc. these operations are typical for a logic with set operations, like UML's OCL.
-These operators are usiually infix and are thus more intuitive as they allow math oriented style of specification.
+These operators are usually infix and are thus more intuitive as they allow math oriented style of specification.
 * Most of these operators are in principle executable, so it might be interesting to include them in a high level programming language (see e.g. Haskell)
 * This grammar resides in the MontiCore/OCL project.